Tutorial: Configure CLion on macOS

-Note that you can use multiple compilers for the needs of your project, see Switching Compilers.
+Note that you can use multiple compilers for the needs of your project, refer to Compilers.

 In the CMake field, specify the CMake binary that you want to use.
 You may stick to the bundled CMake, or use your custom CMake executable (see the minimum supported version in Software requirements).

-The chosen CMake attempts to detect the compilers and make considering the packages installed on your system.
-If the detection succeeds, the fields Make, C Compiler, and C++ Compiler are filled automatically:
+The chosen CMake attempts to detect the compilers considering the packages installed on your system.
+If detection succeeds, the C Compiler and C++ Compiler fields are filled automatically:

-Issues are possible when working with both bundled or custom GDB on macOS.
+Issues are possible when working with GDB on macOS.
 To improve the behavior, enable the cidr.debugger.gdb.workaround.macOS.startupWithShell option in Registry (select from the main menu and type Registry):

 Note that enabling this option is not equivalent to setting